 Soggy or gooey dumplings are disappointing, aren’t they?
 They should be soft and fluffy.
 Make sure the liquid is at a good simmer but not a hard boil before adding the dumplings.
 Always cook dumplings in a thick stew or soup so they float on top.
 If they are completely submerged, they absorb too much liquid or even break up into small pieces.

 Make it your own

 - Replace boneless skinless chicken thighs with chicken breasts.

 - Add corn, spinach, red bell pepper, zucchini, or another vegetable of your choice.

 - Use a light beer, such as pilsner, instead of chicken broth.

-- Replace 1/3 cup of the all-purpose flour with whole wheat flour to make multi-grain dumplings.
+- Replace a third cup of the all-purpose flour with whole wheat flour to make multi-grain dumplings.

 To get a head start on this recipe, prep and chop the vegetables and store in the fridge up to 24 hours in advance.
 The chicken can be prepped as well.

 f you’re planning on freezing some to eat later, reserve a portion of the chicken stew to freeze.
 The dumplings are best if you make them right before serving.
 Simply thaw the chicken stew in the fridge overnight.
 Simmer it in a pan on the stove and add the dumplings.

 Leftovers can be stored in the fridge for up to 4 days or in the freezer for up to one month.